aws-samples/digital-rf-signal-impairment-detection/README.md

 git clone https://github.com/aws-samples/digital-rf-signal-impairment-detection.git
 ```

-Navigate to the docker_build directory and build the container
+Navigate to the docker_build directory and build the container - this may take up to 5 minutes

 ```
 cd digital-rf-signal-impairment-detection/data_generation/docker_build